smartkek/dai-insured/README.md

 DAI Insured enables a CDP holder to outsource the monitoring and (partially) repaying CDPs to avoid liquidation.
 This outsourcing is performed trustlessly and increases market efficiency by enabling markets for CDP monitoring.
 When called, DAI Insured decreases the liquidation risk by decreasing the collaterization and debt by the same amount.
+With DAI Insure, a user may be sure that their CDP won't be liquidated.

 ### Two ways to avoid liquidation